OliverCardoza/domo/README.md

 domo is a Discord bot to help you manage your FOMO (fear of missing out).

 It sends a notification when people join a voice channel in your server.
-I made this because I found myself frequently polling a server to see if anyone was there and LFG.
+I made this because I found myself frequently checking a server to see if anyone was there and LFG.
 Now I can rely on domo to push this info to me instead.

 ## How it works